-Proposals shall be presented in the form of costings or investment appraisals prepared in conjunction with the Executive of Finance as appropriate for Finance Committee consideration with recommendation to the Board.
+Proposals shall be presented in the form of costings or investment appraisals prepared in conjunction with the Chief Financial Operations Officer as appropriate for Finance Committee consideration with recommendation to the Board.
 Investment appraisals should comply with appropriate ESFA guidance.